ArkadiYoskovitz/framework-oriented-programming/README.md

 ### 1. Single responsibility
 **Based on the 1st SOLID principle: Single Responsibility**

 SOLID principles also apply to a framework.
-Frameworks should satisfy the single responsibility framework.
+Frameworks should satisfy the single responsibility principle.
 They should have only one responsibility.
 If any of your designed frameworks might have multiple responsibility, think about slicing it in more layers.

 > For example, if we have an API interaction layer, and it offers not only the wrapper to the Foundation Networking layer but the requests  factories and models *(tied to your project use case)* think about splitting them into a `Networking` and an `API` frameworks.